GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

 are permitted to vote are associated with a *Ballot Style*.
 Voters that are in the wrong polling place are redirected to their proper polling place.
 Voters that are not permitted to vote are turned away.
-Each of these kinds of transactions on voters is logged for the authorities.
+Each of these actions is logged for the authorities.
 Voters are only permitted to vote once in an election.

 ## Overview